malisipi/KeyloggerBlocker/README.md

 * [ ] A special keyboard protocol with Arduino
 * [ ] Winlogon support
 * [ ] A (built-in) virtual keyboard

+## Disclaimer

+This software was created for educational purposes.
+It was produced with the thought of being useful.
+It does not claim to protect the user from all keyloggers.
+There is a possibility that some keyloggers can bypass this software.
+It's always a good idea to use a security software.